VueTorrent/VueTorrent/README.md

 ## Installation

--   Download & Unzip the latest release
+-   Download & Unzip the latest STABLE release

 -   Point your Alternate WEBUI location to it